Last Updated on April 27, 2022 by Paul Guzman

 All nurseries will let you turn over small potted plants to check on the root system of flowering plants.
 You should check the roots before you fork out the money to purchase the plant.
 Of course, if the roots are in bad condition the rest of the plant stems, foliage, and buds will also look bad.

-Mainly they will look leggy and or droopy.
-If the roots are just slightly out of shape, then you probably won’t be able to tell just by looking at them.
-Most perennials, annuals, and flowering plants come in 6 pack, 4″ or 6″ plastic containers.
+They will look leggy and or droopy.
+If the roots are just slightly out of shape, then you won’t be able to tell just by looking at them.
+Most perennials, annuals, and flowering plants come in 6-pack, 4″ or 6″ plastic containers.

 What about the roots?

 Here are a few things to look for.
 Brittle roots indicate poor and or no watering.
 Soft dark brown slimy roots are a sign of root rot… too much water.
 The roots should always be a firm, perfectly well-formed infrastructure that holds all the soil together.

 One can easily tell if the roots are before or past their prime, depending on the root to soil ratio.
 If there are a ridiculous number of roots with little soil, or a bunch of soil with few roots, you should not buy that plant.

 If you find any abnormalities with the plant, whether it be the shape of the roots or any irregular features with the leaves, you should ask the nursery employees.
 While usually, these things can be the sign of an unhealthy plant, occasionally there will be a logical explanation for it.